darbyjohnston/toucan/README.md

 FFmpeg Encoding
 ===============
-Toucan can output rendered images directly to FFmpeg for encoding.
+Toucan can send rendered images directly to FFmpeg for encoding.
 The images are piped to FFmpeg without incurring the overhead of disk I/O.

 Example command line for piping images to FFmpeg: